dvidelabs/flatcc/README.md

 The project is still young but test cases cover most functionality and has been run on OS-X 10.11 with clang and Ubuntu 14.04 with gcc on the x86-64 platform.
-Centos 7.1 has also passed tests after build updates post flatcc-v0.2.0, but Centos is not part of regular procedures.
+Centos 7.1 has also passed tests after build updates post flatcc-v0.2.0, but Centos is not part of regular pre-release test procedures.
 The only external dependencies are the build and compiler tools.

 Buffer verification was introduced in v0.1.1 which verifies boundaries and alignment.
 Please note that verification does not ensure that it is